ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 There are several alternative strategies for evaluating influence diagrams beyond the arc-reversal and node-reduction procedures described above.

 A more compact exact method is **junction-tree propagation**, which is also inspired by techniques from Bayesian networks.
 In this approach, the influence diagram is first moralized and triangulated, then compiled into a tree of cliques.
-Local probability and utility factors are passed between cliques using message-passing algorithms such as Shafer-Shenoy or HUGIN until convergence is reached.
+Local probability and utility factors are passed between cliques using message-passing algorithms such as Shafer-Shenoy (<a href="https://kuscholarworks.ku.edu/server/api/core/bitstreams/c353aa52-11ad-46c0-b867-f5d05f7f1962/content"><u>Shafer & Shenoy, 1990</u></a>) or HUGIN until convergence is reached.
 Junction-tree algorithms are often more memory-efficient than straightforward variable elimination and form the foundation of many commercial and open-source tools, including PyAgrum (<a href="https://arxiv.org/pdf/1302.6824"><u>Jensen et al., 1994</u></a>; <a href="https://arxiv.org/pdf/1301.6716"><u>Madsen & Jensen, 1999</u></a>; <a href="https://www.stats.ox.ac.uk/~steffen/papers/limids.pdf"><u>Lauritzen & Nilsson, 2001</u></a>).

 However, even junction-tree propagation can become impractical for very complex or densely connected models, as the required clique tables may grow prohibitively large.
 Additionally, exact arc-reversal is difficult when the diagram contains continuous variables.
 In these situations, we need to rely on **approximate methods**.
 The most common of these is Monte Carlo sampling, which estimates expected utility by simulating random scenarios (<a href="https://www.jstor.org/stable/2632102"><u>Shachter & Kenley, 1989</u></a>; <a href="https://proceedings.mlr.press/r0/jenzarli95a/jenzarli95a.pdf"><u>Jenzarli, 1995</u></a>).
 Later research has shown that Monte Carlo methods can be extended to handle non-Gaussian or hybrid influence diagrams (<a href="https://cig.fi.upm.es/wp-content/uploads/2024/01/Decision-Analysis-by-Augmented-Probability-Simulation.pdf"><u>Bielza et al., 1999</u></a>; <a href="https://doi.org/10.1016/j.ejor.2007.01.036"><u>Cobb & Shenoy, 2008</u></a>).